 Rationale

 As geographers, children will develop an understanding of their location in the world.
 As part of our school ethos, we aim to inspire our children and encourage their skills of enquiry whilst nurturing their curiosity about their local area and the world around them.
 We aim to broaden our children’s horizons within a meaningful context that develops their knowledge and understanding of the world.
 Children will develop a sense of belonging and a passion to protect and take care of the environment around them.
-We do this through our Knowledge of the World driver and our topic based learning.
+We do this through our termly units, cross curricular learning and Knowledge of the World drivers.

 Aims